varigence/docs/varigence/docs/bimlstudio/miscellaneous/choose-the-right-script-mode.md

 ---
+sidebar_position: 9
-title: Choose the Right BimlScript Type
+title: Choose The Right Script Mode
 description: Discusses the three types of BimlScripts and which is right for the user's needs.
 tags: [BimlStudio, Conceptual]
 ---